GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/secretmanager.md

 Spring Cloud GCP provides:

-  - A property source which allows you to specify and load the secrets of your GCP project into your application context as a [Bootstrap Property Source](https://cloud.spring.io/spring-cloud-commons/multi/multi__spring_cloud_context_application_context_services.html#_the_bootstrap_application_context).
+  - A property source which allows you to specify and load the secrets of your Google Cloud project into your application context as a [Bootstrap Property Source](https://cloud.spring.io/spring-cloud-commons/multi/multi__spring_cloud_context_application_context_services.html#_the_bootstrap_application_context).